For most of us, choosing cooking oils is beyond daunting with so many types, buzzwords and brands on the market.

-We’ve tackled the research and created a ‘bare essentials’ need-to-know post on the best 2-3 types you’ll need to cover the bases, shelf life, how to store oils, buying tips and a few good brands.
+We’ve tackled the research and created a need-to-know post on the best 3 types of oil you’ll need to cover the bases, shelf life, how to store oils, buying tips and a few good brands.

-Best Cooking Oils to Keep on Hand
+3 Best Cooking Oils to Keep on Hand

-For all-purpose cooking
+1. For all-purpose cooking

 (except for deep frying or super high heat cooking)

-- Best option is a decent quality and priced OLIVE OIL, sometimes called Classic Olive Oil or Pure Olive Oil.
+The best option is a decent quality and priced OLIVE OIL, sometimes called Classic Olive Oil or Pure Olive Oil.
 This is the default oil used in restaurants.

-- Olive Oil is a blend of extra virgin (unrefined) olive oil and refined olive oil so it’s still 100% olive oil
+- Olive Oil is a blend of extra virgin (unrefined) olive oil and refined olive oil so it’s still 100% olive oil.

-- has the same health benefits as Extra Virgin Olive Oil (EVOO), but a more neutral taste (needed for some recipes) and costs much less.
+- It has the same health benefits as Extra Virgin Olive Oil (EVOO), but a more neutral taste (needed for some recipes) and costs much less.

-For direct eating and flavor enhancement
+2. For direct eating and flavor enhancement

 - unrefined, free of chemicals

-- heart and brain healthy; rich in antioxidants which reduce inflammation
+- heart and brain healthy – rich in antioxidants which reduce inflammation

-- has a stronger olive fruity flavour
+- has a stronger olive fruity flavor

-For high heat cooking or deep frying
+3. For high heat cooking or deep frying

-- vegetable oils like canola, sunflower, safflower, corn oil are highly processed, but for this purpose, refined oils are best as they have a much higher smoke point.
+Smoke point and uses: As refined oils, vegetable oils like canola, sunflower, safflower, corn oil are highly processed, but for this purpose, refined oils are best as they have a much higher smoke point.

 How Long Do Cooking Oils Last